dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T809: Focus should be on restorative, not punitive justice.
+### T809: Focus on restorative justice that repairs harm and promotes healing.

 |Support|
 |---|